tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 ---
-title: Converting Hero to a Block
+title: Convert Hero to a Block
 ---

 This simple inline editing configuration is a great start, but the end goal of this demo is to create a Home page built with [_Inline Blocks_](https://tinacms.org/docs/inline-editing/inline-blocks).
 In this step we will add `InlineBlocks` to the homepage and convert our `Hero` into a block.